runiorr/runiorr/README.md

 <a href="https://www.linkedin.com/in/joserodrigs/"><img src="https://img.shields.io/badge/-Jose%20Rodrigues-0077B5?style=flat-square&logo=Linkedin&logoColor=white"/></a>

 <p>
 Software engineer with experience building automated data collection, analytics, predictive models, and data visualizations.
-Using Databricks for data engineering tasks, working on Data Lake with PySpark.
+Experience working on Data Lake with PySpark and Databricks platform.

 Expertise in cloud computing, mainly in the AWS ecosystem, helping teams manage their workloads and reducing usage costs both in the cloud and on-premises sites.
 </p>